Destinations Italy Umbria & Le Marche

 Must ordertasting menu + estate Sangiovese

-The formal restaurant inside Castello di Reschio — the Bolza family's 1,500-hectare estate on the Umbrian-Tuscan border, the most talked-about hotel opening in Umbria of the last five years.
-Vaulted 11th-century dining rooms, kitchen built on the estate's own gardens, oil, and wine, modern Italian without showing off.
+The formal restaurant inside Castello di Reschio, the Bolza family's 1,500-hectare estate on the Umbrian-Tuscan border.
+Fine dining built right into the 11th-century castle's west rampart walls, a sunset terrace over the valley, a kitchen run off the estate's own gardens, oil and wine; modern Italian without showing off.
 Non-guests welcome with a reservation well in advance; the casual sibling Alle Scuderie is in the old stables if you want both.

 Lisciano Niccone · 1,500-hectare estateReservation onlyNon-guests welcome